fb

 prototyping is a balancing act

 For many inventors, seeing their ideas come to fruition can be one of life’s greatest thrills.
 However, if done prematurely, prototyping can also result in an unnecessary expense or even a total waste of money.
+But even the simplest products usually go through at least two rounds of prototyping.

 A Sad Example of Wasteful Prototyping